bioinformatist/research_projects/project1/docs/project1.md

 These miRNAs had more than one one probes.
 Considering the requirement of identifying differentially expressed miRNAs and this rare scenario, my procedure may works well up to now.

+> As microRNA probes bind more miRNAs than what you are interested in, for each miRNA, there may be more than one probe designed.
+See the answer [here](https://support.bioconductor.org/p/88210/#88231).

 ## Normalize expression matrix

 To illustrate raw data distribution, a density plot and a boxplot were generated.